How Does Curbside Pickup Work? Everything You Need to Know

 Curbside Pickup Continues Beyond COVID-19

-What began as a safety precaution is now becoming a core aspect of consumer behavior as more and more consumers experience the convenience of picking up an online or mobile order without leaving their vehicle.
+What began as a safety precaution is now a core aspect of consumer behavior as more and more consumers experience the convenience of picking up an online or mobile order without leaving their vehicle.

 “What I think some people miss about [curbside] is it started off as a safety piece.
 People wanted it because they didn’t want to come in contact with anyone else.
 It’s now becoming a convenience piece…”